 Do you use applicant rejection letters?
 You do if you are earning a reputation as an employer of choice.
 You do if you want your candidates to feel important and communicated with regularly.
-There are four instances when an employer of choice will want to communicate with their job candidates.
+You don't if you want to alienate candidates and prospective employees.

 Unfortunately, the concept of ghosting has become prominent.
 Ghosting occurs when a prospective employer cuts off further communication with a job prospect at any point in the recruitment process.
 The job candidate may call and call but the employer fails to communicate that they have rejected his or her candidacy.
 This is cruel and disrespectful.

 Ghosting is also relevant when a job candidate stops communicating with an employer at any point in the recruitment and selection process.
 For example, Human Resources managers note that they have set up interviews with job candidates who never show up for the interview.

-In all of these cases, the prospect or the employer has been rejected—but never told about the rejection in a rejection letter, email, or phone call.
+In all of these cases, either the employee prospect or the employer have been rejected—but never told about the rejection in a rejection letter, email, or phone call.
 Come on people, you all can do better than this.
 Show a little class and reject candidates and employers appropriately.